mrqa2018/mrqa2018.github.io/index.md

 order: 1
 ---
 **New**: we have released our workshop [program](#program)!
+**NEW**: If you have questions for the panelists, please send the questions to mrqa2018@googlegroups.com

 Machine Reading for Question Answering (MRQA) has become an important testbed for